Legion of French Volunteers Against Bolshevism: Recruitment

 The first large public rally for the LVF took place with German backing in the Vélodrome d'Hiver in Paris on 18 July 1941 and marked the effective start of the recruitment campaign.
 It was soon actively recruiting and fundraising across France.
 Its propaganda portrayed the legion as part of a Europe-wide crusade against communism, drawing on France's medieval history and avoiding mention of Germany.
 It established 137 recruitment offices across France, some of them in expropriated Jewish homes.
+The Legion appealed particularly to men on the margins of French society.
+Among volunteers recruited in Marseille, half were unemployed and 40 percent had criminal records.

 Recruitment remained below target and the LVF struggled to enlist more than 3,000 men in its initial phase.
 This was partly because the LVF was officially a private organisation run by the committee in Paris which was active only within the occupied zone although an informal "action committee" was also soon established in the free zone under the former PPF deputy Simon Sabiani and was able to operate semi-officially.
 The Vichy regime provided no direct support for its recruitment campaign although it partially repealed an existing law prohibiting French citizens from enlisting in foreign armed forces.
 Some Vichy officials may have attempted to hinder recruitment in the free zone, and there were few volunteers from Vichy's own Armistice Army.
 At the same time, the German authorities blocked attempts to recruit French prisoners of war in Germany and imposed more restrictive conditions on service in light of France's political importance within German-occupied Europe.
 As Davey noted:

 Despite racialised admission criteria, the unit included non-white volunteers from the French colonial empire.
 According to one source, there were approximately 200 non-white personnel, most of whom came from French North Africa and served in the 3rd Battalion.
 There were also a number of White Russian émigrés.
 The LVF drew recruits from across the social strata of French society, many of whom had nothing in common beyond anticommunism.